LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 There are several, important metrics displayed:

+* **Test Phrases**: The number of phrases (utterances) in the test set.
-* **Passed**: The number of test phrases that matched the expected intents with a rating of GOOD or VERY GOOD.
+* **Passed**: The number of test phrases that matched the expected intents.
-* **Failed**: The number of test phrases that matched the expected intents with a rating of FAIR PLUS or FAIR.
+* **Failed**: The number of test phrases that didn't match the expected intents.
-* **Match Rate**: The match rate is the percentage of test phrases that matched with the expected intents regardless of the rating (GOOD, FAIR, etc.).
+* **Match Rate**: The match rate is the percentage of test phrases that matched the expected intents regardless of the rating (GOOD, FAIR PLUS, etc.).
 This is calculated by dividing the number of passed tests by the total number of tests.
 * **Success Rate**: The success rate is the percentage of test phrases that matched with the expected intents with a rating of GOOD or VERY GOOD.
 This is calculated by dividing the number of passed tests with a rating of GOOD or VERY GOOD by the total number of tests.
-* **Intent Coverage**: The percentage of intents in the domain that are used in the test set, calculated by dividing the number of used intents by the total number of intents.
+* **Intent Coverage**: The percentage of intents in the domain that are used in the test set.
+This is calculated by dividing the number of used intents by the total number of intents.
 * **Confidence Score**: The percentage score that reflects the NLU’s level of confidence in the intent match.
-* **Rating**: The rating that indicates the NLU’s level of confidence in the match, one of VERY GOOD, GOOD, FAIR PLUS, or FAIR.
+* **Rating**: The rating that indicates the NLU’s level of confidence in the match, one of VERY GOOD, GOOD, FAIR PLUS, FAIR or POOR.
 * **Test Result**: An at-a-glance, visual indicator of whether the test phrase passed [ ] or failed [ ].

 #### Evaluating the report

-to be added
+If the report's scores are low, take corrective action as follows:

+* **Low Intent Coverage**: This indicates that many intents in the domain aren't represented in the test set.
+    * In the test set, add phrases for the overlooked intents.
+This might require that you broaden the use cases and provide utterances that approach the intent from different directions.
+    * In the Intents list, delete any unused and irrelevant intents.
+In effect, clean the domain.
+This can often improve performance.
+* **Low Match Rate**: This indicates that many test phrases didn't match the expected intent at all.
+In this case, you need to examine the test phrases to determine why the match rate is low.
+    * If there was no match at all, go to the expected intent and improve it.
+    * If there was an actual match to the wrong intent, either correct the test set, or fix/improve the affected intents.
+* **Low Success Rate**: This indicates that many test phrases didn't match the expected intents with high confidence scores.
+    * Identify the test phrases with low confidence scores.
+Then focus on training the associated intents to improve the scores.
+This might involve adding training phrases or removing irrelevant ones.
+Often, removing irrelevant training phrases can be more effective than adding new training phrases.

 ### Compare reports
 **To compare reports**